-Zayn Malik, Father Yaser’s Ethnicity Is A 2017 Brit Awards Question
+Zayn Malik, Father Yaser Malik’s Ethnicity Is A 2017 Brit Awards Question

-Zayn Malik recently got nominated for two 2017 Brit Awards, and the fact that the event promised to be less racist this year has people searching online for the ethnicity of Zayn Malik’s father, Yaser Malik.
+Zayn Malik was recently nominated for two 2017 Brit Awards, and the fact that the event promised to be less racist this year has people searching online for the ethnicity of Zayn Malik’s father, Yaser Malik.

-Of course, people get Zayn’s ethnicity wrong all of the time — including his girlfriend Gigi Hadid, according to Mirror.
+Of course, people get Zayn’s ethnicity wrong all of the time — including his girlfriend, Gigi Hadid, according to Mirror.

 This might especially be shocking since, like Zayn Malik, Gigi Hadid has a father from a Muslim background, but Gigi’s dad, Mohamed Hadid, is from Palestine.
 Despite this, Gigi Hadid said that Zayn Malik was from a Middle Eastern background when he is not.

-In a BBC biography of Zayn Malik as told by his mother Trisha Malik, she explains that Zayn’s father is of Pakistani origin, but he has lived in the U.K. for his entire life.
+In a BBC biography of Zayn Malik, as told by his mother, Trisha Malik, she explains that Zayn’s father is of Pakistani origin, but he has lived in the U.K. for his entire life.
 Zayn Malik’s father married his mother and they raised their family in Bradford.

 Trisha Malik is of English and Irish heritage, but she converted to Islam after she married Zayn’s father.
-On her enthusiasm about converting, Trisha Malik said “I made sure the children went to the mosque.
+On her enthusiasm about converting, Trisha Malik said the following.

+“I made sure the children went to the mosque.
 Zayn has read the Koran three times.”

 While his father’s Muslim culture is a big influence on Zayn Malik and his mother, and Zayn is often seen as being the top Muslim celebrity worldwide, it does not mean Zayn feels he is an appropriate representative of what it means to be a good Muslim.

 Like many Muslims, Zayn does not try to say he is a role model for being a good Muslim.
-In his interview with Fader published in January 2016, Zayn Malik stated the following.
+In his interview with Fader, published in January, 2016, Zayn Malik stated the following.

 “I am just a normal person as well as following my religion, and doing all the normal things that everybody else does… I would never be trying to influence anything or try to stamp myself as a religious statement or portrayal of anything.
 I am me.
 I’m just doing me.”